vilashProgrammr/880/README.md

 - There's one source of truth - the App component, which holds all the states.
 - The App component renders the Character components, which, in turn, renders the Description components
 - The App also renders the Arsenal components.

+## Testing

+- I didn't TDD this project, because I wanted to become familiar with React itself first.
+- It's currently untested, because I want to learn Jest to test it.

 ## Future Improvements